amantham20/Project1CSE335/README.md

 # AngrySparty

-### Created by Aman Dhruva Thamminana, Rajmeet Singh Chandok, Milan Mihailovic, Zhiqiang Ni, and Sam Samuel Valdovinos Granados
+### Created by Aman Dhruva Thamminana, Rajmeet Singh Chandok, Milan Mihailovic, Zhiqiang Ni, and Ian Valdovinos

-## Steps to run the project.
+## Steps to run the project

 - Ensure to reload cmake project.
 - Clean and run build.